Wojtya/Portfolio/README.md

-a website ment to track atendance in various chaplaincy activities
+a website ment to track attendance in various chaplaincy activities